TamerPlatform/KnowledgeBase/Documents/Device_Security_Patch_tracker.md

 This page is an ongoing effort and we will try to maintain it in up to date condition to the best of our abilities.

-Feel free to suggest corrections / additions in the list via either comments or a email to <a href="mailto:devicesecupdate at androidtamer dot com">AndroidSecurityEnhancement at androidTamer dot com</a>
+Feel free to suggest corrections / additions in the list via either comments or a email to <a href="mailto:devicesecupdate at androidtamer dot com">devicesecupdate at androidTamer dot com</a>